Updated: Sep 15

 Solution: Since this disease is mainly spread by whiteflies, you’ll want to make sure you control their numbers.

 Also, maintain healthy and vigorous plants.
-When possible, plant recommended varieties and monitor your garden for any unusual symptoms as they happen.
+When possible, plant recommended varieties and monitor your vegetable garden for any unusual symptoms as they happen.

 Keep your garden area clear of weeds because they can harbor pesky insects.